-- 42. In Case M127, if a strict tracing approach is applied, the loan was used to pay off a business overdraft.
+- 48. In Case M127, if a strict tracing approach is applied, the loan was used to pay off a business overdraft.
 That overdraft loan can be traced to private use by the partners.
 If Roberts and Smith is applied to the facts, the second loan can be seen as replacing the overdraft, which in turn replaced the equity.
 The equity was used directly to fund the partnership's business, and therefore, there is a sufficient connection with income such that the interest is deductible.
 This reasoning was not argued, or applied by Bathgate DJ.
 Bathgate DJ held that the interest was not deductible.
 The case is, therefore, incompatible with Roberts and Smith.
-The objectors may have still failed on the facts, had they argued Roberts and Smith, because a large proportion of the \$76,000 appears to have been made up of goodwill. - 43.
+The objectors might have still failed on the facts, had they argued Roberts and Smith, because a large proportion of the \$76,000 appears to have been made up of goodwill. - 49.
 In the absence of Roberts and Smith, Bathgate DJ held in Case M127 that the borrowed funds were used for private purposes.
-His Honour considered that the first loan by way of overdraft was used to buy the house, the second loan paid back the overdraft, and that neither loan was used in producing partnership income.
+His Honour considered that the first loan by way of overdraft was used to buy the house, that the second loan paid back the overdraft, and that neither loan was used in producing partnership income.
 Instead, the loans were used to purchase the house for the objectors.
-The interest incurred by the partners was private in nature. - 44.
+The interest incurred by the partners was private in nature. - 50.
 The decision in Case M127 is therefore inconsistent with the decision in Roberts and Smith.
-Although the TRA case is from the New Zealand jurisdiction, a decision of the Full Federal Court of Australia has precedential value, and in the circumstances of this issue the Commissioner considers that a higher New Zealand court would follow the decision in Roberts and Smith rather than the TRA decision.
+Although Case M127 is from the New Zealand jurisdiction, a decision of the Full Federal Court of Australia has precedent value.
+In the circumstances of this issue the Commissioner considers that a higher New Zealand court would follow Roberts and Smith rather than the Taxation Review Authority's decision in Case M127.

-The arrangements to which the replacement and repayment principle applies
+Arrangements to which the replacement and repayment principle applies